AndriyLin/CheckViaSP/spcheckdraft.md

 	sp => H? success

-*	(15) only add object into GREY, those already in GREY are not affected
+*	MarkGrey: only add object into GREY, those already in GREY are not affected
-*	(16) only set o.color to BLACK, those already in BLACK are not affected
+*	MarkBlack: only set o.color to BLACK, those already in BLACK are not affected

-*	(17)
+*	RemoveGrey:

 		H&P:	stageC = Tracing
 			&&	∀t· phase[t] = phaseC = Async